TeamRizu/outfox-wiki/content/dev/mods/_index.md

 Finally: `No` means the same thing as `0%`.
 Say, if you have a `Beat` attack earlier in the song, you can turn it off with `0% Beat` or `No Beat` - either works!

-<video src="/making-simfiles/mods-attacks-beat-strength.m4v" controls="">The difference between 50% Beat and 100% Beat</video>
+<video src="/making-simfiles/mods-attacks-beat-strength.m4v" controls>The difference between 50% Beat and 100% Beat</video>

 > In the above video - **Left = 40% Beat, Right = 125% Beat**